 Switzerland

-The Swiss Federal Tax Authority (FTA) introduced their VAT rules for the supply of services from non-resident companies on January 1, 2010.
+The Swiss Federal Tax Authority (FTA) introduced their VAT rules for the supply of services from non-resident companies in January 2010.
 The VAT is the standard Swiss rate of 7.7% and their registration threshold is CHF 100.000 in global sales.

 For more information, take a look at the Swiss Federal Tax Authority (FTA).